What is the connection between securing your laptop and saving the lives of the astronauts on Apollo 13?

 You don’t need any experience of programming to take the course, just curiosity and a willingness to experiment, Igor promises.

-The first day of the course uses lateral thinking puzzles and exercises to show kids that “hacking” has very little to do with what they see in the movies.
+The first day of the course uses lateral thinking puzzles and exercises to show teens that “hacking” has very little to do with what they see in the movies.
 Instead we will show them how to use creative thinking to solve problems for themselves, even by learning something as simple as how to improve the way they use Google.